DeviceIoControl/Win32-GUI-Windows-Framework/README.md

 # Win32-GUI-Windows-Framework
 Basic C++ Windows GUI Framework

+## DISCLAIMER: This is unfinished and broken code.
+(It will be refactored soon)

 ### Relatively small GUI framework for Windows created by ME!

 ## Supported Features